 If you buy an secondhand mainsail you should change the sail numbers on it to match the sail number of your boat.
 In the same way, if you buy a boat abroad you should change the national letters so they are correct, for example change "IRL" to "GBR".
+Probably worth marking in pencil where the bottom and top of the numbers or letters you are going to take off are, so you have a bit of a guide when you come to stick the new ones on.
 The old numbers or letters should pull off OK, they might leave some glue behind.
 It's best to be careful, and try minimise the amount of glue left behind.
 Pulling the number off gently, and at 180 degrees to the bit of number still stuck on (so the pulled off bit of number is over the remaining stuck on section) can help.
 You could also try encouraging any glue sticking to the sail at the boundary where the number is coming off, to stick to the number instead by scraping it with a knife or similar.
 Any remaining glue/gunk can be removed with acetone.
 I also find Brasso metal polish also very good for removing sticky gunk.
 I think the amount of exposure to UV light has a big affect on how much glue is left behind.
 Changing the numbers on a ten year old mainsail that had only been used at a couple of events was easy, no glue left behind.
 But on a similar sail that had done a lot more events, there was a lot of glue and it was a bit of a pig to get off.
-However, getting the old glue off is worth it as it looks much better you don't have sticky patches left behind which will collect all manner of dirt, grass clippings, dust,.....
+However, getting the old glue off is worth it as it looks much better and you don't have sticky patches left behind which will collect all manner of dirt, grass clippings, dust,.....

 Don't forget that the insignia goes above the national letters which go above the sail numbers.
 Don't place national letters or sail numbers "back to back", they need to go in separate rows with those on the starboard side of the sail uppermost.
 Insignias can only be placed "back to back" if the starboard side one is "reversed" so the "points" are towards the leech.